 It can be difficult to find a good Chinese New Year lesson plan for middle school students.
 I see a lot of crafts and picture books when I search for lessons, and I wanted to put together a resource that would help students understand more about this holiday.

 In my classroom, I try to ensure that celebrate and/or acknowledge a variety of global holidays and celebrations.
 It is important that we do not only focus on North American holidays such as Halloween, Christmas, and Easter.

-In middle school, we celebrate holidays by learning about the historical significance.
-In this Chinese New Year Lesson Plan that I created is focused around a non-fiction article.
+In middle school, we celebrate holidays by learning about their historical significance.
+This Chinese New Year Lesson Plan I created is focused on a non-fiction article.
 Students learn about the history of Chinese New Year as well as important foods and traditions.

 I use non-fiction articles every week in my classroom to help students build background knowledge about the world.
 I use the Article of the Week format to work with these weekly non-fiction articles.

 In this lesson plan students work on their pre and post-reading strategies by using graphic organizers and comprehension questions.

 Chinese New Year Lesson Plan